 Despite the fact it started with a trip to the dentist, today has been busy and fun.
-I baked a million cupcakes, hung out with the second graders, and am about to go shopping for craft supplies.
-I’m in a pretty good mood and it’s probably because of the ice cream cone cupcakes.
-The kids were impressed and their teacher hadn’t seen cupcakes like them either.
+I baked ice cream cone cupcakes, hung out with the second graders, and am about to go shopping for craft supplies.
+I’m in a pretty good mood and it’s probably because of these cupcakes.

 So here’s the recipe.
 The frosting is an old one adapted from CI.